 1996 Benjamin Eisenstadt b.
 1906 American inventor.
 He originated the idea of individual-sized sugar packets for use in restaurants and he and his son Marvin invented "Sweet'N Low" artificial sweetener (1957).
 The musical-scale logo for Sweet'N Low received Federal Trademark Registration No. 1,000,000.

 1993 Marian Anderson b.
-1902 American opera singer, first black artist to entertain at the White House (1939) and the first black to perform at the New York Metropolitan Opera (1954).
+1897 American opera singer.
+She was the first black artist to entertain at the White House (1939) and the first black to perform at the New York Metropolitan Opera (1954).

 1990 Ryan White b.
 1971 American AIDS victim.
 He became a national symbol when he was barred from the Indiana public school system (1985).